carlinhoshk/website/src/content/docs/gitpod-dedicated/guides/getting-started.md

 You will need to execute two CloudFormation templates to install the infrastructure and subsequently Gitpod Dedicated:

-1. Role Template: The `infrastructure-creation-role-template.json` creates a new IAM role with ten policies attached.
+1. `gitpod-role` Template: This template creates a new IAM role with ten policies attached.
 These policies grant the minimum permissions necessary to install and run Gitpod Dedicated in your account.

-2. Gitpod Dedicated Template: The `<company>-gitpod-template.json` CloudFormation template installs the infrastructure for Gitpod Dedicated.
-The role created by the first template is used when installing this second one.
+2. `gitpod-instance` Template: This template installs the infrastructure for Gitpod Dedicated.
+The role created by the first template is used when installing this second template.

-Both of these templates will be provided by your Gitpod Account Manager.
+Both of these templates will be provided by your Gitpod Account Manager via direct links to the CloudFormation creation wizard.
+If you whish to see the templates as files for review before execution, please contact your Gitpod Account Manager.

 ### 2.3 Execute CloudFormation templates